 npm commands should be available on the terminal and show something similar when running the following commands:

 Feathers does work in the browser and supports IE 10 and up.
-The examples used in this guide will however only work in the most recent versions of Chrome, Firefox, Safari and Edge.
+The browser examples used in the guides will however only work in the most recent versions of Chrome, Firefox, Safari and Edge.

 What you should know